nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If you execute the split command after executing the allocate or deallocate command, it will **undo** the previous allocations and deallocations you have made.
+If you execute the split command after executing the allocate or deallocate command, it will **overwrite** the previous allocations and deallocations you have made.
 </div>